jnuccitelli/csce483CapstoneSpring2025/docs/xyclops_overview.md

 This file builds the UI for parameter selection.
 It does this by creating a Netlist object with the netlist file path as an argument, triggering the __init__ function detailed in netlist_parse.py.
 This information is then displayed in a selectable list, and a button allows navigation to the next window, optimization settings.

 ### optimization_settings/optimization_settings_window.py
-This file

 ### curve_fit_window.py
-This

 ### optimization_summary.py
-This

 ### optimization_settings/add_constraint_dialog.py
-This

 ### optimization_settings/constraint_table.py
-This

 ### optimization_settings/curve_fit_settings.py
-This

 ### optimization_settings/edit_constraint_dialog.py
-This

 ### optimization_settings/expression_dialog.py
-This

 ### optimization_settings/expression_evaluator.py
-This

 ### optimization_settings/max_min_settings.py
-This

 ## Backend